 Does your dog magically appear in the kitchen every time you open up the peanut butter jar?
 You are not alone.
 Most dog owners give their dogs peanut butter from time to time, and this nutty treat does indeed drive dogs nuts.
 It can be spread inside hollow bones and toys for a long-lasting treat, or just licked from a spoon or finger as a quick reward.
 From a health perspective, however, there are a few peanut butter facts you need to be aware of before you let your pup clean out that empty peanut butter jar.

 Can Dogs Eat Peanut Butter?

 Most peanut butter is safe for dogs to eat, and in moderation peanut butter can be an excellent source of protein and healthy fats, vitamins B and E, and niacin.
-The healthiest option is unsalted peanut butter or homemade peanut butter, as high sodium levels can be problematic for dogs, and as an added bonus, homemade peanut butters do not contain extra sugar and other additives.
+The healthiest option is unsalted peanut butter, dog-specific peanut butter, or homemade peanut butter, as high sodium levels can be problematic for dogs, and as an added bonus, homemade peanut butters do not contain extra sugar and other additives.

 How Much Peanut Butter Can Dogs Eat?

 Peanut butter is rich in natural fats and protein, but too much of a good thing can lead to obesity and other health complications like pancreatitis.
 There are two things you can do to figure out how much peanut butter to feed your dog on a regular basis.
 The first and most reliable option is to call your veterinarian and ask his or her advice.
 This is especially important for owners of dogs with conditions such as diabetes or with food sensitivity issues.

 The second option is the 10 percent rule.
 In general, treats should not make up more than 10 percent of your dog’s diet.
 Simply measure how much food your dog gets daily, and remember that it might be a good idea to alternate between peanut butter and healthier treats, such as dog friendly fruits or vegetables.